Making the Local Communities Stronger.

 Fast Deployment with low risk

 From the market we have learned that in some regions a 12-month lead time for a construction is not uncommon.
-Lifeshelter© deploys within 8 weeks from order, and due to the ease of construction the individual construction time is held at 1 day for Family Shelters and 1 week for a Community Shelter.
+Lifeshelter© deploys within 8 weeks from order, and due to the ease of construction the individual construction time is held at 1 day for LS4 and about 1 week for the larger shelter.

 The patented Lifeshelter© structure delivers a light but sturdy structure that can last for more than 15 years.
 It has been stress tested for earthquake and hurricane resistance and degration, and performs excellent in all aspects.